TheThingsNetwork/docs/_content/devices/arduino/ide.md

   ![Library Manager](arduino_library.png)

-The Arduino IDE will notify you of updates for the IDE and library automagically. :open_mouth:
+The Arduino IDE will notify you of updates for the IDE and Library automagically. :open_mouth:

 ## Monitor logs